 Aid & development

 One person in three in the world lives in poverty.
 Thousands of people die each day due to lack of access to clean water or basic medicines.
 Young people are pulled out of school and sent to work so that families can earn enough to survive.
-And 62 individuals own the same amount of money as 3.5 billion people.
+And just 8 billionaires, all men, own the same amount of wealth as 3.6 billion people.

 Oxfam is determined to change this world — we believe a just world free from poverty is possible.